CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Conclusion

 \paragraph{Limitations and Future Work.} While CycliST serves as a useful starting point for exploring cyclical reasoning, it has some limitations to be addressed in the future.
 First, CycliST is entirely synthetic, meaning it lacks some of the nuances found in real-world data.
 Future iterations of this work should explore how cyclical structures manifest in real-world scenarios and appropriately expand the benchmark on such scenes.
-Second, real-world cyclicity often involves non-stationary frequencies: the intervals between state transitions are not fixed, and environmental dynamics may vary over time, e.g., in day-night cycles.
+Similarly, real-world cyclicity often involves non-stationary frequencies: the intervals between state transitions are not fixed, and environmental dynamics may vary over time, e.g., in day-night cycles.
 Moreover, continuous changes in material properties and object positions, along with occasional discrete jumps, are typical of natural phenomena but not yet represented in CycliST.
-Finally, CycliST omits the inclusion of causal events as found in real-world scenarios, e.g., the effects of a traffic light on the flow of vehicles passing an intersection.
-Including such dependencies while maintaining the stability of the systems and avoiding chaotic movements that disrupt the scene's cycling remains as future work.
+Regarding the VLMs under test, our experiments are deliberately designed to demonstrate the overall performance gap at the benchmark level rather than to reverse-engineer the internal failure modes of each individual model.
+Our results provide a meaningful step in this direction: models perform well on static scene captioning regardless of cycle count, but fail dramatically when reasoning about cyclic transitions is required.
+This contrast strongly suggests that the bottleneck lies in temporal and cyclical reasoning rather than basic perception.
+Nevertheless, a deeper architectural analysis of each VLM's internals would constitute a separate and substantial research contribution.
+This includes thorough ablations of how individual scene attributes, such as clutter, lighting changes, and cyclical patterns, relate to individual architecture's failure modes.
+Finally, CycliST omits causal events as found in real-world scenarios, e.g., the effects of a traffic light on the flow of vehicles at an intersection.
+Including such dependencies while maintaining system stability and avoiding chaotic movements that disrupt the scene's cycling remains as future work.

 \impact{ This work introduces CycliST, a benchmark dataset designed to advance the capabilities of Video Language Models in understanding cyclical state transitions.
 The primary positive impact of our contribution is providing the research community with a controlled, synthetic environment for evaluating spatio-temporal reasoning on image data, which can lead to more capable and reliable models in fields such as robotics, education, and accessibility.
 Improving the fundamental visual perception and reasoning of AI models is a critical step towards building more robust and safer systems.
 This focus on core competencies mitigates the risks associated with unpredictable model behavior and promotes more generalizable and reliable AI.
 However, one must be conscious of the adverse tasks enabled by increasingly capable machine learning models.
 By making CycliST publicly available under a permissive license, we aim to encourage transparent, reproducible, and responsible innovation. }